 If you use a pack-n-play, and your child usually sleeps in a separate room, you could try using a crib cover.
-We used to bring this with us on every trip (not just camping) so that our 1 year old doesn’t see us when we’re in the same room since that would completely distract her from going to bed.
+We used to bring this with us on every trip (not just camping) so that our 1 year old didn’t see us when we were in the same room since that would completely distract her from going to bed.

 Where to go camping with toddlers

 There are two types of campsites around the US – paid and dispersed.
 Paid campsites usually require reservations, have a few spots that are first-come-first-serve and have at least some amenities.
 Dispersed campsites are free designated camping areas usually in National Forests that do not have amenities and are a little harder to get to.

 Pros of Serviced Camping

 If you managed to get a reservation at recreation.gov, you have a guaranteed spot and do not need to worry about getting to a campsite early in order to secure a spot.
 This is often my biggest worry when going camping so it’s a huge weight off if you already know you have a place to stay.
 The other benefit of paid camping is the amenities.
 Depending on the campsite, that means water, bathrooms, shower and a trash bin.